yandex-cloud/docs/en/container-registry/operations/registry/registry-create.md

 # Creating a registry

-One folder may have only one [registry](../../concepts/registry.md).
-Anyone with access rights to the folder can use the created registry.
+All users and service accounts with access rights to the folder can use the created registry.

 {% list tabs %}